Service Center Location with Decision Dependent Utilities with an Application to Early Stage Testing and Vaccination in Epidemic Planning: Concluding Remarks

 \section{Concluding Remarks}

-The utility-robust facility location model captures the endogenous uncertainty of customers' utility to decision making.
+The utility-robust facility location model captures the endogenous uncertainty of customers' utility in decision making.
 The moment-based ambiguity set constructed in this paper for the decision dependent utility leads to a mixed 0-1 second-order-cone program.
 This reformulation shows that the discrete optimization models with decision dependent ambiguity sets may admit a convex reformulation with mixed-binary variables.
 Incorporating the convexification cuts developed in this paper helps solve the \eqref{opt:RFL} problem more efficiently, especially for large instances where the approach without the cuts can not achieve desired four digit accuracy in the solution within the time limit of four hours.
-In practice, the ambiguity level can be determined empirically based on estimation accuracy of the parameters from the data.
+In practice, the ambiguity level can be determined empirically based on estimation accuracy of the parameters from the collected data.
 Moreover, by using several values of this parameter we can test the sensitivity of the optimal solution.
+The illustrative example of locating Covid-19 centers in San Diego county, CA reveals that the optimal objective value of the model is concave at discrete values of the number of test centers.
+This example also confirms the effectiveness of adding identified cuts in closing the optimality gap and generating an improved solution when the computational time budget is limited.

 This paper assumed that the utility function is linear, and a moment based model for describing the ambiguity set for decision dependent utilities.
 Alternative models for expressing a decision maker's utility may be explored in the future.